JayBizzle/hasmeta/README.md

 	protected $meta_foreign_key = 'user_id'; // the foreign key of your main model
 	protected $meta_primary_key = 'meta_id'; // the primary key of you meta data model
-	protected $meta_key_name    = 'dataName'; // the column name that stores your meta data key name protected $meta_value_name  = 'dataValue'; // the column name that stores you meta data value
+	protected $meta_key_name    = 'dataName'; // the column name that stores your meta data key name protected $meta_value_name  = 'dataValue'; // the column name that stores your meta data value
 ```

 Real World Example